FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models: Experiments

 \paragraph{Baselines.} We compare our proposed \texttt{FLoRIST} method against the following related works: FedIT~\cite{10447454} integrates LoRA with FedAvg and only supports homogeneous LoRA ranks across clients.
 It relies on zero-padding (HetLoRA~\cite{cho2023heterogeneous}) to handle heterogeneity upto maximum client rank.
 Zero-padding is used by both FedIT and FFA-LoRA to accommodate rank differences.
 FLoRA~\cite{wang2024florafederatedfinetuninglarge} is a stacking-based aggregation strategy with heterogeneous LoRA spport.
 FlexLoRA~\cite{bai2024federated} redistributes SVD of full-weight update to create multiple global adapters to match the client's local rank.
 FFA-LoRA~\cite{sun2024improving} freezes one of the LoRA adapters during training and only transmits the other half of the adapters.
-We evaluate two variants of our method: \texttt{FLoRIST-O}, which corresponds to the optimal threshold delivering the highest performance, and \texttt{FLoRIST-E}, which priortizes the communication-efficiency while maintaining performance to be at par, if not better.
-We refer to Appendix~\ref{appendix:setup} for detailed descriptions of datasets, baselines and configurations used for our experimental results.
+We refer to Appendix E for detailed descriptions of datasets, and baseline methods used for our experimental results.

+\paragraph{Threshold variants.} We report \texttt{FLoRIST} under two threshold configurations. \textbf{\texttt{FLoRIST} [$\tau^*$]} uses an optimally tuned threshold selected via binary search over $[0.80, 0.99]$, choosing the smallest $\tau$ that achieves performance equal to or better than all baselines for each model--dataset--client combination; this variant serves as a diagnostic upper bound on the accuracy--efficiency trade-off. \textbf{\texttt{FLoRIST} [$\tau{=}0.9$]} uses a single fixed threshold across all settings, as a practical deployment choice.
+Both variants are reported in Table~\ref{performance-comparison}.

+\paragraph{Communication cost and efficiency definitions.} Throughout this section, \emph{communication cost} refers exclusively to the \emph{download} cost, i.e., the total number of parameters transmitted from the server to the selected clients per round.
+Correspondingly, \emph{communication efficiency} is defined as the inverse of this download cost: $\frac{1}{\text{Total Parameters Downloaded}}$.
+Since all compared methods communicate LoRA matrices whose size scales linearly with rank, we approximate efficiency by $\frac{1}{\text{Total Download Rank}}$, providing a consistent and interpretable proxy across methods.

+\paragraph{Code and Reproducibility.} Our implementation is publicly available at \url{https://github.com/DASS-Lab-Group/FLoRIST}.
+Full details on how to access, install, and run all experiments, including hardware and software requirements, expected outputs, and instructions for reproducing the FLoRIST [$\tau{=}0.9$] rows in Table~\ref{performance-comparison}, are provided in Appendix~\ref{appendix:ae}.